 Section 7.
-Each officer of the Authority is hereby authorized and directed, for an in the name and on behalf of the Authority, to do any and all things which they may deem necessary or advisable in order to consummate the issuance, sale and delivery of the Bonds and otherwise to effectuate the purposes of this Resolution, the Indenture, the Loan Agreement, the Escrow Agreement, the Purchase Contract and the Official Statement.
+Each officer of the Authority is hereby authorized and directed, for an in the name and on behalf of the Authority, to do any and all things which they may deem necessary or advisable in order to consummate the issuance, sale and delivery of the Bonds and otherwise to effectuate the purposes of this Resolution, the Indenture, the Loan Agreement, the Escrow Agreement, the Purchase Agreement and the Official Statement.
 The Authority hereby approves any and all documents to be delivered in furtherance of the foregoing purposes, including without limitation the following: (a) a tax certificate and agreement; and (b) any agreement or commitment letter with respect to the provision of bond insurance, a letter of credit, a surety bond, a credit facility and/or a liquidity facility for the Bonds.

 Section 8.
-The provisions of the Authority's Resolution No. 2013-01, dated as of January 31, 2013, as amended on December 5, 2013, apply to the documents and actions approved in this Resolution.
+The provisions of the Authority's Resolution No. 2014-03 apply to the documents and actions approved in this Resolution.

 Section 9.
-The Authority hereby approves and ratifies each and every action taken by its officers, agents and employees prior to the date hereof in furtherance of the purposes of this Resolution. adoption.
+The Authority hereby approves and ratifies each and every action taken by its officers, agents and employees prior to the date hereof in furtherance of the purposes of this Resolution.

 Section 10.
-This Resolution shall take effect from and after the date of Date of Ado ption:
+This Resolution shall take effect from and after the date of adoption Date of Adoption: